CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/B-hello-world/README.md

 - Try to `console.log()` something different.
 For example, 'Hello World.
 I just started learning JavaScript!'.
 - Try to console.log() several things at once.
-- What happens when you get rid of the quote marks?
+- What happens when you get rid of the quote marks? it display this massege: SyntaxError: missing ) after argument list meaning that you tapped something that's not a string
-- What happens when you console.log() just a number without quotes?
+- What happens when you console.log() just a number without quotes? it print a number not a string